 - The City of Hillsboro partnered with Mapillary to explore street level data for decision making.

 - Metro partnered with DKS and CA Technology to improve access to transit technology for undeserved residents.

 - Hack Oregon partnered with Multnomah County and Portland Bureau of Sustainability on an open data project.

 - Washington State DOT partnered with CA Technology to find ways to link modes of transportation.

 Rules of the road

-On February 28 2018, each agency/city/organization will present at least one mobility challenge to an audience of the technology firms.
-Each tech firm will pitch a solution back to the audience of agencies.
-You’ll learn something about the challenge(s) you’re grappling with and about the level of public sector interest in that private challenge.
-Then, everyone will cast votes to indicate who they would like to follow up with in the afternoon breakout session of one-on-one meetings.
+On February 27 2019, each agency/city/organization will present at least one mobility challenge to an audience of problem solving technology firms.
+Each tech firm will pitch their problem solving capacity back to the audience of agencies.
+Then, teams will cast votes to indicate who they would like to follow up with in the afternoon breakout session of one-on-one consults.